dadez/file-upload/README.md

 ---

-> *this is the original readme for the forked repo*
+> *this is the original readme from the forked repo*

 # How to process file uploads in Go